zazathebassist/Zaza-Blog/_pages/about.md

 #### Blog Tech

-The blog itself is a [Jekyll](https://jekyllrb.com) blog run off [Github Pages](https://pages.github.com).
-The theme is [Massively](https://github.com/iwiedenm/jekyll-theme-massively-src), which I have modified some of the HTML and CSS for to make my own.
+The blog itself is a [Jekyll](https://jekyllrb.com) blog run off [Github Pages](https://pages.github.com). <!-- The theme is [Massively](https://github.com/iwiedenm/jekyll-theme-massively-src), which I have modified some of the HTML and CSS for to make my own. --> The theme is [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
+I swapped to it from [Massively](https://github.com/iwiedenm/jekyll-theme-massively-src) because I wanted something more customizable with a dark mode.

 #### Personal Tech